Quake felt from LA to San Diego, swaying buildings and knocking items off shelves but no big damage

 There was rolling for about 45 seconds, he estimated, but with no more shaking, the lunchtime conversation resumed where it left off, said Egan, who has lived through many quakes during his 59 years in Southern California.
 He rated this one as average.

-It struck on the first school day for the Los Angeles Unified School District.
-At least one high school, John Marshall in Los Feliz, alerted parents that they had evacuated the buildings to check for damage but didn't see any immediately.
+The quake struck on the first day of the new school year for 540,000 students in the Los Angeles Unified School District.
+Many schools felt the quake, and at least one high school, John Marshall in Los Feliz, alerted parents that they had evacuated the buildings to check for damage but didn’t see any immediately.

+“We have not received reports of any injuries or significant damage to our facilities,” district Superintendent Alberto M. Carvalho said in a social media post.

 The quake comes less than a week after a 5.2 magnitude temblor hit southern California and was also widely felt in Los Angeles.
 That quake caused no injuries or major damage.